DependableSystemsLab/AChecker/README.md

 # AChecker
 AChecker (Access Control Checker) is an automated static analysis tool for detecting access control vulnerabilities in Ethereum smart contracts.

-For more details about AChecker , please reference our paper published in ICSE 2023 [AChecker: Statically Detecting Smart Contract
+For more details about AChecker, please reference our paper published in ICSE 2023 [AChecker: Statically Detecting Smart Contract
 Access Control Vulnerabilities](https://blogs.ubc.ca/dependablesystemslab/2022/12/08/achecker-statically-detecting-smart-contract-access-control-vulnerabilities)

-If you use AChecker, please cite this paper
+If you use AChecker, please cite this paper.

  ```
 @inproceedings{ghaleb2023achecker,